JeffersonShue/configure-ad/README.md

 <h2>Conclusion</h2>

 <p>
 This concludes our project.
-We sucessfully created a Resource Group, a Windows VM running Windows 10 Pro, and a Linux VM running Unbutu in the Cloud.
+We successfully created a Resource Group, a Windows VM running Windows 10 Pro, and a Linux VM running Unbutu in the Cloud.
 Now, we essentially have three machines in total to use how we want for our IT needs. </p>
 <p> You can see the many benefits that companies gain from using Cloud Services and Cloud Service Providers (CSP) without using terribly expensive hardware.
 </p>
 <br />